daos-stack/daos/docs/admin/administration.md

 ### Manual Fresh Start

-To reset the DAOS metadata across all hosts, the system must be reformatted.
+While it should not be required during normal operations, one may still want to restart the DAOS installation from scratch without using the DAOS control plane.

 First, ensure all `daos_server` processes on all hosts have been stopped, then for each SCM mount specified in the config file (`scm_mount` in the `servers` section) umount and wipe FS signatures.